Adventure of the Week: Walking in Costa Almeria

 The Spanish coastline is quite famous for its two-weeks-in-the-sun resort towns.
 Such is the beauty of the coastline, the perfect summer weather, the great food, that pretty much the whole coastline has been developed to attract those looking for a relaxing or drunken escape to the sun.
 However, there is a dramatically beautiful part or the coast, much of which is only accessible by foot, that is authentic, undeveloped and just waiting to be explored.
-Welcome to Costa A
+Welcome to Costa Almeria.

 In a Nutshell: